nomilous/ntree/README.md

 ## ?

-TODO: It assembles a `tree` of data from fragments (leaves, branches) recursed out of the `config.mount` directory.
+TODO: It assembles a `tree` of data from fragments recursed out of the `config.mount` directory.

 TODO: Each fragment is a node/javascript file with data per whatever it `module.exports`.